llvm/torch-mlir/docs/development.md

     ```

     - NOTE: The JIT IR importer depends on the native PyTorch extension features and defaults to `ON` if not changed.
+1. Run assembled command (once you've appended the flags pertaining to your workflow)

 #### Initiate Build